jeromeetienne/AR.js/aframe/examples/demo-portal-door/README.md

 -------------------
 - a actual entity

-- support movie url too
+- DONE support movie url too
 - DONE do that in a THREEx - add it to webar-playground